-Rosters will be sent to coaches around third or last week of April.
-Coaches are emailed their team roster at the same time they are posted online.
+Rosters will be emailed to coaches the week of April 22, 2024.
+Coaches will contact their team that week.
 Some coaches may be out of town during spring break while others may be in town.
 So please allow them time to contact you.
-If you have not heard from your coach after spring break has concluded then please email us at firstname.lastname@example.org or look for instructions on the website at www.gcybsa.com.
+If you have not heard from your coach after spring break has concluded then please email us at [email protected] or look for instructions on the website at www.gcybsa.com.

-Practices typically begin the first week of May.
-Fields are not available until after spring break and not officially assigned until released by the schools or the townships.
+Practices typically begin the last week of April for most division (except for small ball and hs 15-18U).
+This is weather dependant.
+Fields are not available until after spring break and are not officially assigned until released by the schools or the townships.
 Teams meeting and practicing prior to field permits being issued do so without the sanctioning of GCYBSA.

 What equipment will be provided?
 What equipment do I need to provide?

-GCYBSA will provide each registered player a MLB Logo shirt, hat, and socks.
-Teams will be provided with baseballs, helmets and catching gear for divisions T-Ball and up.
-Players are to provide their own glove, pants, appropriate athletic shoes, protective cup.
-Players may provide their own equipment (bats and helmets) but they must meet GCYBSA standards and may not be shared with other players.
-Player owned helmets are not required to have a face mask.
-All team issued helmets by GCYBSA have a face mask and are not allowed to be removed.
+GCYBSA will provide each registered player with a t-shirt jersey, hat, and socks.
+Teams will be provided with baseballs, 2 bats, and catching gear for divisions T-Ball and up.
+Players are to provide their own helmet, glove, pants, appropriate athletic shoes, protective cup.
+Players may use their own bats as long as it meets GCYBSA standards.
+Helmets should not be shared.

 Small Ball – A participation shirt will be provided.
 Each player should have their own baseball glove.
 All other necessary equipment will be provided by the league.